Musicology and History of Opera

 Profile of the study programme

-Students are also encouraged to participate in research activities and in music-related events organised by the Department for the wider public: symposiums, conferences, commentated concerts and operas, film clubs, etc.
+Students are also encouraged to become involved in the research and outreach activities organised by the Department: symposiums, conferences, commented concerts and operas, film club, etc.

 Learning outcomes and career openings